InternetOfUs/personal-context-builder/README.md

 It's possible to filter models base on name with the parameters `models`.
 Example to get only `SimpleBOW:PipelineBOW` : `/routines/?models=SimpleBOW:PipelineBOW`.
 It's possible to add several time `models` parameter to get multiple models.

-List of available models can be retreive with the route `/models/`
+List of available models can be retrieved with the route `/models/`

 You can get the N closest users from a location with the route `/closest/<lat:number>/<lng:number>/<N:number>/`